 When you land at Bora Bora’s little airport crammed with honeymooners, you’ll wait in the tiny terminal for your luggage to arrive by tractor and trailer, then amid the hubbub of excited holiday makers, you’ll find the little desk of your resort where staff are on hand to lei you and take your bags to be loaded onto their boat.

-Then under the bright blue sky and past palm trees swaying, you will be spirited to your little slice of paradise, the ocean so clear that you can see the sand.
+Then under the bright blue sky and past palm trees gently swaying a Tahitian welcome, you will be spirited to your little slice of paradise, the ocean so clear that you can see the sand through the water below.

 I spent an afternoon at the beautiful Bora Bora Pearl Beach Resort & Spa.
 Here are my photos (and a few of theirs because they were better!)